southwick-associates/dashboard-template/README.md

 ### Visualize

-You can also visualize the results in an interactive window using the shiny package:
+You can visualize the results in an interactive window using the shiny package:

 ``` r
 # install dependencies